HackYourFuture/study/javascript/modern-js.md

 }
 ```

+An error thrown in a function can be caught in any higher level function that is in its call chain (i.e., lower in the call stack).
+In the current example the error could be caught in `fetchData()` itself or, as is done here, in the calling `fetchAndRender()` function.

+When an error is thrown in some function, JavaScript will walk down the call chain (starting from the function throwing the error) until it finds a function with a `try...catch` block.
+If found, it will execute its `catch` block.
+If no function with a `try...catch` block is found in the call chain, the error will be passed on to the host environment (browser or Node.JS) and will cause the current execution to terminate with a runtime error and stack trace in the console.

 Notice that in this example we did not catch the error inside the `fetchData()` function.
 Let's suppose we tried that as in the next example:

 ```js